 Organisations see holiday entitlement as just a number.
 But there’s a lot more to it than that.
 As mentioned briefly, taking annual leave is good a thing.
 But it all starts with the right company culture.

-In today’s world of work, we still see a culture of presenteeism in many organisations that we speak to daily.
+In today’s world of work, we still see a culture of presenteeism in many organizations that we speak to daily.
 Employees are inclined to work longer hours at home, and even while feeling under the weather just because they think it’s normal.
 All because the business doesn’t educate the importance of taking holiday.

 In turn, employees not taking holiday leads to burnout and stress, which eventually sees businesses tumbling down the rabbit hole of stuttering morale that impacts productivity, wellness, and the eventual turnover of losing top talent.
 Overall, employees not taking holiday is detrimental to your company’s growth plans.

 How can your business be expected to grow if everybody is tired and burnt out?